Brasília: Road transport

-Like most Brazilian cities, Brasilia has a good network of taxi companies.
+Like most Brazilian cities, Brasília has a good network of taxi companies.
 Taxis from the airport are available outside the terminal, but at times there can be quite a queue of people.
 Although the airport is not far from the downtown area, taxi prices do seem to be higher than in other Brazilian cities.
 Booking in advance can be advantageous, particularly if time is limited, and local companies should be able to assist airport transfer or transport requirements.

-The Juscelino Kubitschek bridge, also known as the 'President JK Bridge' or the 'JK Bridge', crosses Lake Paranoá in Brasilia.
+The Juscelino Kubitschek bridge, also known as the 'President JK Bridge' or the 'JK Bridge', crosses Lake Paranoá in Brasília.
 It is named after Juscelino Kubitschek, former president of Brazil.
 It was designed by architect Alexandre Chan and structural engineer Mário Vila Verde.
 Chan won the Gustav Lindenthal Medal for this project at the 2003 International Bridge Conference in Pittsburgh due to "...outstanding achievement demonstrating harmony with the environment, aesthetic merit and successful community participation".
 It consists of three 60 m tall asymmetrical steel arches that crisscross diagonally.
 With a length of 1,200 m (0.75 miles), it was completed in 2002 at a cost of US$56.8 million.
 The bridge has a pedestrian walkway and is accessible to bicyclists and skaters.

-The main bus hub in Brasilia is the Central Bus Station, located in the crossing of the Eixo Monumental and the Eixão, about 2 km from the Three Powers Plaza.
-The original plan was to have a bus station as near as possible to every corner of Brasilia.
-Today, the bus station is the hub of urban buses only, some running within Brasilia and others connecting Brasilia to the satellite cities.
+The main bus hub in Brasília is the Central Bus Station, located in the crossing of the Eixo Monumental and the Eixão, about 2 km from the Three Powers Plaza.
+The original plan was to have a bus station as near as possible to every corner of Brasília.
+Today, the bus station is the hub of urban buses only, some running within Brasília and others connecting Brasília to the satellite cities.
 In the original city plan, the interstate buses would also stop at the Central Station.
-Because of the growth of Brasilia (and corresponding growth in the bus fleet), today the interstate buses leave from the older interstate station (called Rodoferroviária) located at the western end of the Eixo Monumental.
+Because of the growth of Brasília (and corresponding growth in the bus fleet), today the interstate buses leave from the older interstate station (called Rodoferroviária) located at the western end of the Eixo Monumental.
 The Central Bus Station also contains a main metro station.
 A new bus station was opened in July 2010.
 It is on Saída Sul (South Exit) near Parkshopping Mall with its metro station, and is also an inter-state bus station, used only to leave the Federal District.